lalaveine/ds_notes/python_numpy.md

 `np.linspace(start, stop)` - return evenly spaced numbers over specified interval

+`np.logspace(start, stop, num)` - returns numbers spaced evenly on a log scale. `num` here is a number of samples to regenerate.

 ## Random

 Pseudo random number generator starts with an integer number called a **seed** and generates random numbers in succession.